Mass of the Lord's Supper: Structure

 The recitation of the Nicene Creed is omitted in Anglican, Methodist, Lutheran, and Roman Catholic liturgies for Maundy Thursday.

 There are special formulas in the Eucharistic Prayer to recall that the Mass of the Lord's Supper is in commemoration of Jesus' Last Supper.

-Sufficient hosts are consecrated for the faithful to receive Communion both at that Mass and on the next day, Good Friday.
-The hosts intended for the Good Friday service are not placed in the tabernacle, as is usual, but are left on the altar, while the priest says the postcommunion prayer.
+Sufficient hosts are consecrated for the faithful to receive Communion both at that Mass and on the celebration of the Passion of the Lord on Good Friday.
+The hosts intended for the liturgy of Good Friday are not placed in the tabernacle, as is usual, but are left on the altar, while the priest says the postcommunion prayer.
 Then the priest incenses the Blessed Sacrament three times and, taking a humeral veil with which to hold it, carries it in solemn procession to a place of reservation somewhere in the church or in an appropriately adorned chapel.
 The procession is led by a cross-bearer accompanied by two servers with lit candles; other servers with lit candles follow and a thurifer immediately precedes the priest.

 On arrival at the altar of repose, the priest places the vessel with the Blessed Sacrament in the tabernacle there, leaving the door open.
 He then incenses it and closes the tabernacle door.
 After a period of adoration, he and the servers depart in silence.
 A plenary indulgence is granted to the faithful, who devoutly recite the Tantum Ergo on Holy Thursday if it is recited in a solemn manner.

 The continuation of Eucharistic adoration is encouraged, but if continued after midnight should be done without outward solemnity.
 In the Philippines and several other Catholic countries, the faithful will travel from church to church praying at each church's altar of repose in a practice known as Seven Churches Visitation or Visita Iglesia.
 The Blessed Sacrament remains in the temporary place until the Holy Communion part of the Good Friday liturgical service.